shreyasramachandran/history-of-gait/README.md

 # history-of-gait
-A list of papers exploring how computational gait evolved
+A list of resourced exploring how computational gait evolved